Bad Coach vs. Good Coach: crucial difference - these 1 things tell you if you've found a good coach

 To understand the crucial difference, let's first take a brief look, what the real role of a coach is:

-A good coach does not give you advice, does not stand over you as a "better person" and tell you what to do.
+An good coach not giving you advice, not standing over you as a „better person” and telling you what to do.

 A good coach holds up a mirror, asking questions, listening - and helping you find your own answers.